joinself/academy/examples/server/auth-system/README.md

 ### 🟢 Beginner: Try the Basic Flow
 1. Run the server and authenticate one user
 2. Examine the logs to see the correlation working
-3. Try the protected endpoints
+3. Test the logout functionality

 ### 🟡 Intermediate: Multiple Users
 1. Test concurrent authentication with multiple users
-2. Explore the channel management endpoints
-3. Monitor active channels and their activity
+2. Monitor the logs to see user isolation in action
+3. Verify that each user gets their own session

 ### 🟠 Advanced: Production Integration
 1. Integrate with your existing application
 2. Customize the configuration for production
 3. Add monitoring and alerting

-### 🔴 Expert: Custom Extensions
-1. Add custom credential requirements
-2. Implement advanced channel management
-3. Build custom authentication flows

 ## 📖 Learn More